eschava/broadlink-mqtt/README.md

 ## Configuration
 All configurable parameters are present in `mqtt.conf` file
 Recorded commands are saved under the `commands/` folder
+Macros are saved under the `macros/` folder

 ## Start
 Just start `mqtt.py` script using Python interpreter